UsievaladHaponienka/SymfonyPet/README.md

 - Friendship request can be created by ANY Profile to ANY Profile (Of course, if this two profiles are not friends yet and request wasn't already created).
 - Friendship request can be deleted either by request sender (requester) which means "Cancel Request" action or by request receiver (requestee) which corresponds to "Decline Request" action.
-Friendship is also automatically deleted when `Friendship` is created.
+Friendship Request is also automatically deleted when `Friendship` is created.

 ### Friendship